 Honey Mead.

 This ancient alcoholic drink ferments honey, water, and yeast.
 Since the moisture content is higher, honey turns into mead, also known as honey-wine.
-The result is a sweet, fruity drink that can be flavored with spices or fruits.
+The result is a sweet, fruity drink that one one can flavor with spices or fruits.

 Honey-Fermented Fruits.